1. Cadiac output

 Pipe systems which function as conduits for fluids over many years tend to develop pipe wall erosion; their surfaces may be degraded by precipitations and deposits.
 Unfortunately, this is also true for our blood vessels.
 These changes are primarily found in the arterial leg of our systemic circulation; summarily, we call them atherosclerosis.
 [Author's note: In this translation of the original German version, the different usage of terms in German and English poses problems.
 In German, the most commonly used umbrella term is arteriosclerosis, while in English, it's atherosclerosis.
-Yet, in both languages, people are mainly concerned with the formation of atheromatous plaques, which is the clinically most urgent problem.]
+Yet, in both languages, people are mainly concerned with the formation of atheromatous plaques, which is the most urgent clinical problem.]

 The term arteriosclerosis encompasses three pathological changes that are defined morphologically: